Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 The Eufy Omni C28 app supports customizable cleaning routines, multi-floor mapping, no-go zones, and voice assistant integration while complementing the robot’s above-average automation feature set. © Vacuum Wars

-Obstacle Avoidance (Eufy Omni C28: 3.06 vs Avg: 3.39)
+Obstacle Avoidance (Eufy Omni C28: 3.06 vs Avg: 3.29)

-Obstacle avoidance was one of the weaker categories for the Eufy Omni C28 relative to its otherwise strong overall performance.
+Obstacle avoidance remains one of the weaker categories for the Eufy Omni C28 relative to its otherwise strong overall performance.
 The system uses LiDAR and line-laser obstacle detection rather than the more advanced AI camera systems found on higher-end models.
 In our testing, the C28 avoided 15 out of 24 test obstacles, which was slightly below average overall.

 The Eufy Omni C28 robot vacuum navigating through a Vacuum Wars obstacle avoidance test area with common household objects spread across a hardwood floor.